Our Work

 Current projects underway include:

-• The development of a Midwest Association of Fish and Wildlife Agencies letter of support that can be submitted with state proposals that align with the grant-specific criteria and agreed upon regional priorities.
+• Development of letters of support for project that align with the grant-specific criteria and agreed upon regional priorities.

 To learn more about MLI’s Regional Grant Coordination work, contact Lorisa Smith.